 The better the weld, generally the shinier it is due to the lack of impurities.
 I don't really enjoy welding this material and it can be difficult to get cosmetically great results, as can be seen in the pictures.

 Stainless is quite an easy material to weld, very similar to steel.
 Unlike aluminium it requires a DC current as does most other metals.
 The TIG torch is connected to the negative terminal and the ground to the positive terminal, this is the only way it can work, the positive terminal is the side that creates the heat.
-If it were to be connected to the torch then it would simply melt the electrode and put no heat into the workpiece.
-The only stainless that I have welded is the 300 series so I can only go on the results I got from welding this.
-It's a relatively easy material and yields very impressive results, I'm by far no expert and relatively new to this type of welding, below are some examples;
+If it were to be connected to the torch then it would simply melt the electrode and put no heat into the work piece.
+Below are some examples;

 This is the easiest type of welding and is used for medium thickness materials.
 The main metals to be welded are steel, stainless and the less common aluminium.
-The Mig welder contains a spool of wire, when the trigger is pressed on the welding gun it pushes out this wire combined with a shielding gas - more commonly carbon dioxide.
-The wire hits the workpiece creating a circuit (an earthing wire is connected to the workpiece), the current melts the wire and the workpiece creating a weld.
+The Mig welder contains a spool of wire, when the trigger is pressed on the welding gun it pushes out this wire combined with a shielding gas - more commonly Carbon Dioxide / Argon mix.
+The wire hits the work piece creating a circuit (an earthing wire is connected to the work piece), the current melts the wire and the work piece creating a weld.
 The shielding gas displaces all of the oxygen out of the welding atmosphere, this stops the molten metal from oxidising which would lead to a messy and weak weld.
 With MIG welding it's mainly just a case of point and weld, there is a little bit of skill to setting it up and welding thin material but it's very easy to get the hang of it.